Ottermad/ottermad.github.io/_posts/2021-09-05-Introduction-to-Kafka.md

 Finally, a producer also needs to know which broker is the leader for the partition it wants to write to.
 Thankfully, each broker keeps a record of the leader for each partition.
 So a producer only has to contact any broker and ask them.

 When a producer writes a message it can choose whether or not to wait for the message to be committed (replicated to the followers).
 This determined by the acks setting.

+## Duplicate messages
+It is possible to write duplicate messages to Kafka.
+Imagine the case where a producer sends the request to write a message to Kafka.
+It then crashes before it receives its response.
+When it restarts it could try and write the message again.
+In some cases you do not want duplicate messages.

+To prevent this you can turn on a setting so that the broker assigns each producer an ID (which is static) and sequence number (which increases over time).
+When a producer writes a message it sends its ID and sequence number alongside the message.
+Kafka can then deduplicate messages using that have the same sequence number and producer ID.

 ## Reading messages
 Consumers are responsible for reading messages from Kafka.
 Every consumer belongs a consumer group.
 A consumer group is responsible for reading a topic (you can have multiple consumer groups consuming the same topic).
 Each consumer within a consumer group will be assigned a number of partitions and only it will read those partitions.